Best Kitchen Flooring Options

 Browse Vinyl Kitchen Flooring

 Stone floor tiles are often considered the highest quality and luxurious kitchen flooring types.
 It’s hard to argue with the fact that it looks great, feels great, is very durable, and brings a real touch of style and class to your kitchen.
-However, there’s an elephant in the room… stone tile floors are incredibly expensive to both buy and install, they’re hard and cold under foot, and they’re also a very long term choice… if you change your mind further down the line, it’s a big expense that’s wasted.
+But let’s talk about the elephant in the room… stone tile floors are incredibly expensive to both buy and install, they’re hard and cold under foot, and they’re also a very long-term choice.
+If you change your mind further down the line, it’s going to cost you!

 We don’t sell real stone kitchen floor tiles here at Tapi, but our laminate, vinyl and LVT, in particular, are fantastic, cost-effective alternatives that deliver the same look.
-Whether it’s black kitchen floor tiles, white kitchen floor tiles, grey tiles, slate, ceramic, marble or porcelain tiles, you’re looking for, our range of stone-effect LVT is a fantastic alternative without the outlay.
+Whether it’s black kitchen floor tiles, white kitchen floor tiles, grey tiles, slate, ceramic, marble, or porcelain tiles you’re looking for, our range of stone-effect LVT is a fantastic alternative without the huge outlay.

 Carpet